joepatten/joepatten.github.io/pages/teaching/math_bootcamp.md

 ### Assignments

-Assignments will be posted here at the Tuesday evening of each week.
+Assignments will be posted here on Tuesday evening of each week.
 I will also post solutions.